-Objective 3.1: Indigenous partners whose traditional territories include Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site, including the Ktunaxa, Secwépemc, and syilx/Okanagan, are engaged in park management through strong collaborative relationships with Parks Canada.
+Objective 3.1: Indigenous partners whose traditionally used lands and waters include Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site-including the Ktunaxa, Secwépemc, and Syilx Okanagan peoples-are engaged in park management through strong collaborative relationships with Parks Canada.

-- Agreements to work together are established with Indigenous peoples with traditional connections to these lands. - Landscape level connectivity goals, including the future possibility of adjacent Indigenous Protected and Conserved Areas, are identified in the next five years. - Indigenous communities with traditional connections to these lands are increasingly present in the national parks and national historic site, have easy access, use the lands and waters according to their traditional and modern practices, and feel welcome and supported.
+- Agreements to work together are established with Indigenous peoples with traditional connections to these lands. - Landscape-level connectivity goals, including the future possibility of adjacent Indigenous Protected and Conserved Areas, are identified. - Indigenous communities with traditional connections to these lands are increasingly present in the national parks and national historic site, have easy access, use the lands and waters according to their traditional and modern practices, and feel welcome and supported.

-Objective 3.2: Indigenous knowledge and perspectives of Indigenous partners whose traditional territories include Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site, including the Ktunaxa, Secwépemc, and syilx/Okanagan peoples, are key components of park management functions.
+Objective 3.2: Indigenous knowledge and perspectives of Indigenous partners whose traditionally used lands and waters include Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site-including the Ktunaxa, Secwépemc, and Syilx Okanagan peoples-are key components of park management functions.

-- Indigenous knowledge and perspectives are part of ecological and cultural resource management. - Indigenous partners are involved in the presentation of history and Canada's stories, and collaborate on the development and delivery of Indigenous content and stories in park programming through the planning period. - Visitors learn about Indigenous perspectives and knowledge through experiences in the parks. - The baseline percentage of visitors who engage in Indigenous-related learning experiences is established by 2026. - Cultural awareness training is available every year for Parks Canada staff and businesses operating in the park.
+- Indigenous knowledge and perspectives are part of ecological and cultural resource management. - Indigenous partners are involved in the presentation of history and Canada's stories, and collaborate on the development and delivery of Indigenous content and stories in park programming.

+- Visitors learn about Indigenous perspectives and knowledge through experiences in the parks. - The baseline percentage of visitors who engage in Indigenous-related learning experiences is established by 2027. - Cultural awareness training is available every year for Parks Canada staff and businesses operating in the park.

-Objective 3.3: Opportunities for Indigenous peoples whose traditional territories include Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site, including the Ktunaxa, Secwépemc, and syilx/Okanagan peoples, to benefit from economic and other opportunities associated with the parks are considered and pursued.
+Objective 3.3: Indigenous peoples whose traditionally used lands and waters include Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site-including the Ktunaxa, Secwépemc, and Syilx Okanagan peoples-benefit from economic and other opportunities associated with the parks.